Vanhnuailiana: Anglo-Lushai Relations

-John Edgar, Deputy Commsioner of Edgar, described Vanhnuailiana as a great fighter whose extended his territories beyond Champhai.
+John Edgar, Deputy Commissioner of Edgar, described Vanhnuailiana as a great fighter whose extended his territories beyond Champhai.
 Early in his rule as chief, Vanhnuailiana subdued the petty chiefs of the Eastern Lushai Hills before directing his efforts south of his territory.
 The south of Vanhnuailiana's territory consisted of Poi (Chin) tribes.
 Vanhnuailiana subdued the Pois and took many captive.
 He carried out a policy of displacement by resettling them across his territory.
 After subduing the Poi chiefs, Vanhnuailiana also successfully defeated the chiefs of the Sukte clan.
 Vanhnuailiana repeated his policy of resettling conquered chiefdoms into his newly expanded territory.

 Vanhnuailiana cooperated with the British in 1864 alongside Sukpilal in Silchar.
 Both chiefs were offered an annual grant of rs.
 600 by preserving peace on the frontier and regularly sending tributes.
 However, the expansion of tea estates on the borders of the Lushai Hills deteriorated the relations of the two parties with the British.

 Vanhnuailiana met with Captain Stewart on 2 April 1866 in Silchar.
 Vanhnuailiana questioned whether Stewart had demanded tributes from Eastern Lushai chiefs such as Mulla.
 Vanhnuailiana pointed out that Mulla had requested an amount of tribute to be paid off to the British.
 Stewart, in response, assured Vanhnuailiana the tribute is Mulla's responsibility alone.
 Stewart provided Vanhnuailiana with immunity from giving tribute to the British.
 Vanhnuailiana's meeting with Stewart was seen as a sign of goodwill to continue conciliation and cooperation with the Lushai chiefs.